natalieagus/50005-2023/_os_labs/lab2_introduction.md

 Now go to the `User/` directory and call `make`.
 You should find these files in the end.
 <img src="/50005/assets/images/lab2/2.png"  class="center_seventy"/>

+Do <span style="color:#f7007f;"><b>NOT</b></span> used a shared drive with your Host machine, or a shared external drive with other OS.
+You will NOT be able to create root files in this case.
+Clone the above file in /home/<user> directory instead.
+{:.error}

 ## Login as Root User

 ### Task 1